friendly-bits/geoip-shell/Documentation/DETAILS.md

 - Parses, validates, compiles the downloaded lists, and saves each one to a separate file.
 - Implements extensive sanity checks at each stage (fetching, parsing, validating and saving) and handles errors if they occur.

-(for specific information on how to use the script, run it with the -h option)
+(for specifics on how to use the script, run it with the -h option)

 **geoip-shell-apply.sh**:  directly interfaces with the firewall.
 Creates or removes ip sets and firewall rules for specified list id's.
+Sources the lib-apply-ipt or lib-apply-nft script which does most of the actual work.

 `geoip-shell-apply add -l <"list_ids">` :
 - Loads ip list files for specified list id's into ip sets and applies firewall rules required for geoip blocking.